dplusplus1024/bitcorn-hole/LIGHTNING.md

 3. Create an account.
 You don't need any personal identifiable information.

 4. Tap the QR code by your username.
-Your Lightning Address will appear here in the format username@coinos.io.
+Your Lightning Address will then appear in the format username@coinos.io.

 ![image](https://github.com/user-attachments/assets/abbcfe5e-ca65-4b0e-8239-e6e76d9426c9)